Universal Cardy-Like Behavior of 3D Partition Functions from Supersymmetric Localization: The 2d Perspective of 3d SCFTs

-The 3d background we discussed in detail in Sec.~\ref{sec:Bgd} is essentially the 3d $\mathcal{N}=2$ A-twist background discussed in \cite{Closset:2012ru, Closset:2017zgf,Closset:2019hyt}.
+The 3d background we discussed in detail in Sec.~\ref{sec:Bgd} is essentially the 3d $\mathcal{N}=2$ supersymmetric background discussed in \cite{Closset:2012ru, Closset:2017zgf,Closset:2019hyt}.
 It was shown in \cite{Closset:2017zgf} that the 3d $\mathcal{N}=2$ gauge theory can be supersymmetrically defined on a manifold, $\mathcal{M}_{g, p}$, the oriented circle bundle of degree $p$ over a closed Riemann surface of genus $g$, $\Sigma_g$.
-The advantage of casting the general localization problem in the frame of A-twisted theory is that it acquires a topological nature.
+The advantage of this approach is that it acquires a topological nature.
 Namely, by compactifying the 3d theory on the circle $S_\beta^1$, we obtain a 2d $\mathcal{N} = (2,2)$ theory, whose low-energy effective theory is given by a Landau-Ginzburg theory with a twisted superpotential $\mathcal{W}$.
 This is precisely the 2d effective theory that we are looking for.
 It is not really a 2d theory, rather a 2d theory with infinitely many degrees of freedom, the theory remembers its 3d origin via these infinitely many degrees of freedom.

 In this paper, we will exploit a version of the 3d to 2d reduction that includes the sum over all KK modes, which manifests itself in the expression for the twisted superpotential containing di-logarithmic functions $\textrm{Li}_2 (x)$, as explained in, for example, \cite{Aharony:2017adm}.
-The fact that we re-sum all the KK mode before taking the $\beta\to 0$ limit, has important implications {\it vis-\`a-vis} direct 3d Cardy-like expansions considered in \cite{Choi:2019dfu, GonzalezLezcano:2022hcf, Bobev:2022wem}.
+The fact that we re-sum all the KK mode before taking the $\beta\to 0$ limit, has important implications {\it vis-\`a-vis} direct 3d Cardy-like expansions considered in \cite{Choi:2019dfu, GonzalezLezcano:2022hcf, Bobev:2022wem, Bobev:2024mqw}.